 How Much Will SEO Cost?

 The reason why Manchester United is always at the top or near to the top of the league is not a fluke.
 Over the years they have promoted players through the academy or purchased the world’s best players.
-They have probably got one of the most successful managers in football history but this does this guarantee success…it helps but let’s not forget the competition from clubs like Chelsea and Manchester City who have thrown millions at the game.
+They probably had one of the most successful managers in football history but does this guarantee success…it helps but let’s not forget the competition from clubs like Chelsea and Manchester City who have thrown millions at the game.
 So if you are wondering how much to spend on marketing remember that you need good players.

 A successful SEO campaign will need to spend many ours on improving 100”s of quality factors Google has identified as contributing towards you quality score.
 One player cannot guarantee you will win a game.
 There is no point having the best goal keeper if your forwards can’t score.
 Similarly there is no point just concentrating on writing content for your site, you will never win the game in Google’s eyes.